-Barbados is known as tropical paradise and great destination for your next holiday.
+Barbados island is known as tropical paradise and great destination for your next holiday.
 But those who love culture and history won’t be disappointed because our island has interesting Ancestry and history as well.
 Briefly: Barbados was inhabited by Arawaks and Caribs at the time of European colonization of the Americas in the 16th century.
 The island was an English and later British colony from 1625 until 1966.
 Since 1966, it has been a constitutional monarchy and parliamentary democracy.

 How Do You Step Back in Time in Barbados?